These conventions and procedures apply to:

 The Department supports the University's Assessment and Feedback Strategy as follows:

-If a student has good reason to believe that the mark awarded for a summative examination is in error they should raise the matter with their tutor.
-If, following a discussion with their tutor they still believe that the mark is significantly in error they should complete a 'Transcript Query Form' and request, giving reasons, that their script is independently reviewed.
-The outcome of the review will be a brief written explanation of how the mark awarded was arrived at.
-Reviews will be conducted by experienced members of staff nominated by the Head of Discipline.
+to request that their exam script is independently reviewed.
+Completed forms should be returned to Physics Student Services within ten working-days of the results being released.
+The normal outcome of the review will be a brief written explanation of how the mark awarded was arrived at.
+Reviews will be conducted by experienced members of staff nominated by the Director of Education.
 Such a review may result in the mark being confirmed, raised or lowered.

-The mark sheets submitted to Boards of Examiners should record the following information for each candidate:
+The mark sheets submitted to APACs should record the following information for each candidate:

-In addition, the Board will be provided with relevant summary statistics for modules and programmes.
+In addition, the APAC will be provided with relevant summary statistics for modules and programmes.

 The student record system will always record the actual numerical marks obtained for modules.
-Marks for modules which have been raised by the Board of Examiners, e.g. to adjust for underperformance in assessment with mitigating circumstances, will carry an indicator to that effect if either: (a) the adjustment increases the module mark by 5% or more, and/or (b) substitute marks have been used.
-Marks for referred modules, where 40% is the maximum achievable, will also carry an indicator to specify that the mark has been capped at 40%.
+Marks for modules that have been raised by the APAC, e.g. to adjust for underperformance in assessment with mitigating circumstances, will carry an indicator to that effect if either: (a) the adjustment increases the module mark by 5% or more, and/or (b) substitute marks have been used.
+Marks for referred modules, where the pass-mark is the maximum achievable, will also carry an indicator to specify that the mark has been capped at 40% or 50% as applicable.

 On a module-by-module basis, external examiners approve the examination papers, together with the model answers (and/or, where appropriate, other assessment materials).
 Inspection of samples of marked scripts and continuously assessed work provides a further check of appropriate levels and confirmation of the reliability of the procedures.

-At the Examination Board the external examiners may simply confirm that no action is necessary in relation to marks.
-Alternatively, the external examiners and the Deparment staff may agree that modifications to marks need to be made.
-These modifications must be for specific reasons (which will be recorded in the minutes of the Examination Board).
+At the APAC the external examiners may simply confirm that no action is necessary in relation to marks.
+Alternatively, the external examiners and the Department staff may agree that modifications to marks need to be made.
+These modifications must be for specific reasons (that will be recorded in the minutes of the APAC).
 Apart from instances where individual students have mitigating circumstances, a 'good' reason for adjusting marks will essentially amount to a statement that a particular assessment did not turn out as expected (questions harder/easier than they appeared when set, marking harsher/more lenient than suggested by mark schemes, etc.).
-Particular scrutiny will be applied to any module which, for a given group of students, produces a failure rate much higher/lower than expected for that group of students.
-Any adjustment of module marks (if there is a good reason) will normally involve a uniform raising/lowering of marks for a given group of students, so as to give an average module mark in line with the overall average for that group of students on other modules taken (subject to the constraint that the adjustment must be made equally to all students taking the module, irrespective of which stage or programme they are in).
+Particular scrutiny will be applied to any module that, for a given group of students, produces a failure rate much higher/lower than expected for that group of students.
+Any adjustment of module marks (if there is a good reason) will normally involve a uniform raising/lowering of marks for a given group of students, so as to give an average module mark in line with the overall average for that group of students on other modules taken (subject to the constraint that the adjustment must be made equally to all students taking the module, irrespective of the stage or programme they are in).

 Note: The regulations do not permit adjustment of the classification ranges on the overall mark.

-The full cycle of external examiners' reports, issues raised with the College and the College response, as signed off by the Dean of the Faculty of Taught Programmes is available for inspection by all students, and is published on the SSLC ELE page.
+The full cycle of external examiners' reports, issues raised with the College and the College response, as signed off by the Dean of the Faculty of Taught Programmes is available for inspection by all students, and is published here:

-The Board of Examiners awards annual prizes.
-The number, value and criteria for these awards are listed on the following spreadsheets:
+The APAC awards annual prizes.
+The current number, value and criteria for these awards are as follows:

 The University has policy on disclosure of marks.
 Complete transcripts, including marks for assessed modules at all levels will be sent to undergraduate finalists by the University Examinations Office during the summer vacation following graduation.
 Provisional marks, which may be subject to future moderation, will be communicated students according to the published schedule:

-Boards of Examiners do not make recommendations about the consequences of failure for individual students (i.e. whether referral, deferral, repeat study or withdrawal should result).
-This is the responsibility of the College Dean who, after due consultation within the Department, submits recommendations to the Faculty Board.
+Discipline APACs do not make recommendations about the consequences of failure for individual students (i.e. whether referral, deferral, repeat study or withdrawal should result).
+This is the responsibility of the College APAC, which receives recommendations from the discipline's Consequences of Failure meeting, submits recommendations to the Faculty Board.
 The Department does not normally permit an individual student to repeat the final stage of a programme, or more than one other stage.
 There is no 'right' to repeat study.
-However, in normal circumstances, i.e. where there are no mitigating circumstances, the student has complied with the Department's Code of Practice for Teaching and Learning, and appears to have made a serious attempt to achieve a pass in any referred assessment, the recommendations made are as follows:
+In normal circumstances, however, if the student has complied with the Department's Code of Practice for Teaching and Learning and appears to have made a serious attempt to achieve passes in their referred assessment, the recommendations made are as follows:

 A student who thinks that their results are incorrect has a right to appeal.
 The University Student Academic Appeals page is the definitive guide, and the Students' Guild Academic Support Section and will offer advice and help with the process.